 Missing our dogs

 Ever since our dog Maya died of a twisted stomach, and we made the painful decision to put down our other dog Nelly to end her suffering from cancer, I never wanted to become close to another dog.
-It was simply too heartbreaking to say goodbye, and I didn’t want to risk having to relive that experience.
+It was simply too heartbreaking to say goodbye, and I didn’t want to risk reliving that experience.
 So I avoided other dogs and the topic of adopting another dog.
 There’s no way we could ever replace Maya and Nelly, and there’s no way I would let myself love another dog.

 For years, I would discourage my wife from thinking about another dog.
 I still miss them deeply and will never be over their deaths.
-But I do find comfort in the many wonderful memories made while they were in our lives.
+But I find comfort in the many wonderful memories made while they were in our lives.
 I wrote a blog about how they helped me cope with cancer named, My Dogs’ Reaction to My Cancer Diagnosis.

 But deep in my heart, I knew that Maya and Nelly would want me to be happy.
 And they would want me to find another dog.
 It wasn’t an easy decision or one to take lightly.
 Caring for a dog is a major responsibility.
 And it requires just as much work as raising a child.
 Or perhaps, even more work.
 And you have to be prepared physically, mentally, and financially.
 It took a lot of time and a lot of discussions, but I finally opened up to the possibility of adopting another dog.